mpkottawa/ignitron-preset-tools/README.md

 convert extracted raw preset data into usable .json files .
 Then I just kept asking for more.

 it includes the 3 standalone .exe's(preset_picker.exe, and preset_puller.exe, app_scraper.exe) which are all integrated with Ignitron Preset Tools.exe.
-The **Ignitron Preset Tools.exe** can be placed in the root directory of your `ignitron` folder:
+To use, run  Ignitron Preset Tools.exe, which should be located inside the Ignitron Preset Tools which can be placed in the root directory of your `ignitron` folder:

 ```
-/ignitron
+/ignitron/Ignitron Preset Tools/ignitron_preset_tools.exe
 ```

 To enable the Ignitron pedal to pull current pedal presets(by responding to the calls: LISTPRESETS and LISTBANKS), as well as stream presets from the app, two firmware files must be modified: